 Dentures fit and look their best in the first two to three years.
 After that, changes to bone and gum structure can make them feel loose.
 Worn dentures can lead to sore jaw muscles and headaches.
 Wearing can also cause uneven stress on the denture, increasing the risk of breaking.

+When you are a denture wearer it is important to clean your dentures on a daily basis.
+Natural teeth should be brushed every day, and dentures are no different!
 Just as with natural teeth, many substances, from coffee to red wine to medications, can stain your dentures.
 Daily maintenance of your dentures can help minimize problems such as bad breath and gum irritation.

 To best clean your dentures, remove them and rinse them following meals.
 You can use a soft brush and soap to achieve this – toothpaste is actually too abrasive and will scratch the denture teeth.

 Remove your dentures at night for the long-term health of your gums.
 A denture is a foreign object which restricts natural blood flow around the tissues and bone of your ridges.
 This can cause your gums to shrink faster.
 Removing them at night allows your ridges to rest and rejuvenate, keeping your mouth healthier over the course of your lifetime.

 Place your dentures in clean water overnight.This will keep them hydrated and prevent warping.
 Soak with proper denture cleaner for your denture type or mouthwash.
 Avoid using bleach, as it can weaken dentures and cause discolouration.